PatrickShahade/osticket-prereqs/README.md

 <br />

 <p>
-Next we need to rename a file on the harddrive that osTicket uses to make configurations.
-We can navigate get here from the file explorer with this C:\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php.
-What we're trying to do is rename "ost-sampleconfig.php" to "ost-config.php".
+13) Next I need to rename a file on the harddrive that osTicket uses to make configurations.
+I can navigate there from the file explorer with this C:\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php.
+What I'm trying to do is rename "ost-sampleconfig.php" to "ost-config.php".
 </p>
 <p>
 <img src=https://i.imgur.com/7LiAERG.png/>